 But what to do once you’re there?
 Fret not.
-We got you a list of all the splendid places and attractions you can explore on your visit to Queensland during the summer months.
+We got you a list of all the splendid places and attractions you can explore on your visit during the summer months in Queensland.

 Starting with the capital itself, Brisbane is one of the most culturally diverse cities in the country.
 Although summer weather in Queensland calls for a dip in the waters, Brisbane has much to offer instead of beaches.
 One can explore the city’s notable museums and galleries or just walk past the beautiful square.
 If one is feeling adventurous, hike up the Mount Coot-tha or the Tamborine Mountains.
 Brisbane has a one of a kind Koala Sanctuary and a Sea World that is sure to impress kids.
 Adults may also rejoice as Brisbane plays host to the most glamorous nightlife in Queensland.
 Surrounded by wineries and gourmet restaurants, the capital pays attention to the finest food and drink.